khslam72/khslam72.github.io/_posts/2025-10-01-slander-joshua-love-is-gone-mv-explained.md

 ---
 layout: post
 date: 2025-10-01 02:30:00
-title: "SLANDER & JOSHUA's 'Love Is Gone' Explained: A Bridge of Heartbreak"
+title: "SLANDER & JOSHUA of SEVENTEEN's 'Love Is Gone' Explained: A Bridge of Heartbreak"
 description: "MV Explained: A deep dive into SLANDER & JOSHUA's 'Love Is Gone,' analyzing its cross-cultural collaboration, vocal transformation, and the universal theme of loss."
 excerpt: "Ever wonder what happens when a K-Pop idol's gentle touch meets an EDM anthem's raw power?
 We're breaking down how JOSHUA of SEVENTEEN completely rewired the emotional circuit of SLANDER's 'Love Is Gone'."
 thumbnail: /images/slander-joshua-love-is-gone-mv-explained.webp